SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ### Step 2 – JBoss Fuse – Connecting

-For more details refer to the JBoss Fuse document [JBoss Fuse – JMS] and see the section titled “Configuring the Connection Factory”, sub-section “Using JNDI”.
+For more details refer to the JBoss Fuse document [JBoss Fuse – JMS] and see the section titled "Configuring the Connection Factory", sub-section "Using JNDI".
 The following is a direct link to the Red Hat documentation related to JNDI setup for the Spring dependency injection framework.

 * [Using the JMS Binding Component](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.0/html/Using_the_JMS_Binding_Component/files/ESBJMSConnectFactoryJNDI.html){:target="_blank"}

 Using the Blueprint dependency injection framework requires modifications to the root element of the XML code from above reference.
-The JBoss Fuse document [JBoss Fuse – CONTAINER], section “The Blueprint Container”, subsection “Blueprint Configuration” describes this.
+The JBoss Fuse document [JBoss Fuse – CONTAINER], section "The Blueprint Container", subsection "Blueprint Configuration" describes this.
 The following is a direct link to the Red Hat documentation related to Blueprint configuration.

 * [DeploySimple-Blueprint-Config](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.0/html/Deploying_into_the_Container/files/DeploySimple-Blueprint-Config.html){:target="_blank"}